Dondecoder/Algo_Expert_Python/Binary Search/readme.md

 ## How I approached the problem

-For this problem I created was a function that takes in an array and a target:
+For this problem I created a function that takes in an array and a target:

 ```python
 def binarySearch(array, target):